alexkazik/lzss/README.md

 );
 assert_eq!(result, Ok(14)); // there was no overflow and the output is 14 bytes long
 ```

+## Safety

+With the `safe` feature the code is not using any unsafe code (`forbid(unsafe_code)`), but at
+the cost of performance and size - though on modern systems that is not to mention.

+But on smaller systems (like microcontrollers, where `no_std` is needed) it may be noticeable.
+Which is the reason wht it can be switched on/off.

 <!-- cargo-rdme end -->